 - Oregano - I used dried, but you can also use fresh.

-- Olive oil - extra virgin
+- Olive Oil – Use extra virgin olive oil

-- Optional: leeks, onion, crushed red peppers
+- Optional: leeks, onion, and crushed red peppers.

-- Gluten free pasta - my favorite brands are Jovial and Tinkyada.
-A small note about Jovial, they also make non-gluten free so make sure the box you grab says gluten free!
+- Gluten Free Pasta – my favorite brands are Jovial and Tinkyada.
+A small note about Jovial: they also make non-gluten-free, so make sure the box you grab says gluten free!

 This homemade marinara sauce recipe is so easy to make.
 It takes about 15-20 minutes, depending on how long you want to simmer the sauce.
+The flavors mesh together in the refrigerator, making it even better the next day.

 Step 2: With a large knife, smash two garlic cloves with the flat part of the knife.
 You can also use a garlic press if you have one.

 As with any marinara sauce made from scratch, it gets better on the second day as the flavors mesh together overnight.
+These Gluten Free Garlic Knots are incredibly dipped into this marinara sauce!

-Can you use dried herbs?
+Can you use dried herbs in pasta sauce?

 You can use fresh or dry herbs for your cooking.
 I try to use fresh herbs as often as I can.
 I even grow my herbs in my kitchen window.